Heather Wodehouse – Farm Manager

 Jazmine is an experienced educator and an outdoor enthusiast.
 She holds an M.S.
 Ed in Montessori Integrative Learning from Endicott College, and brings with her a dynamic educational and farming background.

-During the school year, Jazmine works as the Upper Elementary Head Directress at a nearby Montessori school.
+During the school year, Jazmine works as the Upper Elementary Head Directress at Montgomery Montessori School.
 With a firm belief that education should be fun and should be sparked by individual interest, she enjoys spending time learning outdoors with her students, playing games, and incorporating the arts in the classroom.
-As an educator, she facilitates and integrates a multitude of subject matter, and understands the importance of educating and nurturing the whole child.
+As an educator, she facilitates learning across an integrated curriculum, and understands the importance of educating and nurturing the whole child.

 Rhyston is a Hudson Valley transplant from Chicago, and recent graduate of Vassar College in Sociology.
 He feels most at ease when surrounded by plant-life and is inspired by the (re)generative powers of soil.
 He aims to build upon his experiences in agriculture to engage with issues of land access and food sovereignty in Black communities.
 Lately, he has been happily meditating on Afro-futurist themes and considers himself a student of Octavia Butler’s literature.
 Rhyston is eager to find out what kinds of futures we can build from the seeds that we sow!